Choosing a school? You’ve got options.

 Indiana Charter Schools

 Besides traditional public schools, charter schools are another free, public school option.
+In Indiana, 4.5% of all K-12 students attend a public charter school.
 Charter schools are public schools that are allowed the freedom to innovate while being held accountable for student achievement.
 The school’s charter describes what unique community need the school fills, and the school may be authorized by a governing body, a college, or the Indiana Charter School Board.

 For example, one charter school we interviewed, Career Academy at South Bend, uses a project-based learning style to engage 6-12th grade students in highly technical building projects.
 “We emphasize the high-demand, high-wage jobs in our region: construction, engineering, computer science, biomedical and health sciences,” Career Academy’s Superintendent Alex Hammel told us.
 “We’ve got students doing internships at manufacturing companies and all these places.
 Employers are absolutely dying for talented students, so this is a great place for them.
 And the students are grateful because they’re having these amazing opportunities before they’re even out of high school.”